Glagan/MyMangaDex/README.md

 4. Select any file of the cloned repo, and it's working.
 Open an issue to tell me how bad it is.
 Works best with the dark theme !

+## How to use
+Once you have it installed, you have nothing to do!
+Start reading manga and the add-on will track them automatically.
+But if you have a lot of manga, or if you're coming from another site and want to set your follow page up-to-date, you can use the "Import (MAL)" button on the follow page that will update the last open of all followed manga if they have a MyAnimeList entry.

 ## Features
 MyMangaDex improve 3 pages: